FAQs about Wi-Fi calling

 Wi-Fi Calling requires a valid registered location to be entered prior to the service being used.
 The location information is verified against an address verification database.
 In some instances you may receive an Invalid Location error message.

-- Check to see that your address uses a 2 digit state code and is not using any accent characters.
+- Check to see that your address uses a two-digit state code and is not using any accent characters.
 After manually removing any accent characters or adjusting the state code, re-save the address.

 - In some instances, the address may still fail due to the location information not being recognized by the address validation software.

-You should verify and update the Registered Location information regularly.
+You should verify and update the registered location information regularly so accurate details can be relayed to emergency responders if you call 9-1-1 with Wi-Fi Calling.
 Be sure to update your registered address each time when accessing a Wi-Fi network with the same name (SSID) that may exist in multiple locations.
-Registered Location information is not automatically updated for a location with the same network name.
-For iOS and newer Android phones, only a single Registered Location is saved and you must manually update as needed.

-Newer Android devices will have an option of Update Registered Location.
-For other Android devices, the registered location information is updated by clicking on the Wi-Fi network name in the list of enabled networks.
+For Android devices launched prior to 2016, update the registered location information by clicking on the Wi-Fi network name in the list of enabled networks.

 You must provide your own private or public Wi-Fi connection.
-It is recommended to use a Wi-Fi Router that supports either the 802.11n or 802.11ac standards.
+Minimum download speed of 1Mbps is required to support Wi-Fi Calling.
+For home networks, it is recommended to use a Wi-Fi Router that supports either the 802.11n, 802.11ac or newer standards.
 These routers provide better data throughput than older 802.11 b or g routers.
-Minimum download speed of 1Mbps is required to support Wi-Fi Calling.

 To stop using Wi-Fi Calling, simply turn the service to Off.

-Android devices: Go to Settings > Wi-Fi Calling and toggle the service Off.
+Android devices: Go to Settings, find Wi-Fi Calling and toggle the service Off.

 iOS devices: Go to Settings > Phone > Wi-Fi Calling and toggle the service Off.